brooth/jeta-samples/hello-jeta/README.md

 }
 ```

+Note that we must pass the same (`"org.brooth.jeta.samples"`) package that we specified as `metasitory.package` in `jeta.properties`.

 ### Step 8: Usage

-The last step - we need to invoke our `MetaHelper`.
+The last step - we invoke our `MetaHelper`'s method.
 Here is the complete listing of `SayHelloApp`:

 ```java
 package org.brooth.jeta.samples;